- Gain familiarity with other prototype methods (not necessarily JUST array prototypes, some string methods too!)

 - What does it return?

-In addition to making a poster, your group should code up at least 2 examples of using the method.
+In addition to making a presentation, your group should code up at least 2 examples of using the method.
 (You may find that creating more than 2 examples and exercises is helpful):

-- First repl: One person from your group will connect to th TVs and walk the class through how the method is being used and what it’s doing.
-When the explanation is complete, switch to your second repl -
+- First repl: One person from your group will share their screen, and walk the class through how the method is being used and what it’s doing.